jtv/libpqxx/include/pqxx/doc/datatypes.md

       // Converting value to string may require this much buffer space at most. static std::size_t size_buffer(T const &value) noexcept;

-      // If converts_from_string is true:
+      // If you support conversion _from_ string:

       // Parse text as a T value.
       static T from_string(std::string_view text, ctx c = {});